boscoj2008/boscoj2008.github.io/_posts/2020-09-2-customCNN.md

 ![png](/images/pytorch_custom_model/output_9_1.png)

 As we can see from the above, the images are grayscale 28 by 28 images.
-Without further ado, lets define a simple network that will learn to map the inputs (images) to the correct class (class).
+Without further ado, lets define a simple network that will learn to map the inputs (images) to the correct class (label/target).
 To do this we will be using a classic way to program a neural network (i.e, using object oriented programming or OOP), train it over a few epochs (iterations) and inspect the results using a confusion matrix.
 Before we do this, lets define some functions we will be using..

 ```python